Online M.S. in Library Media (Teacher Librarian)

 The program effectively prepares you to undertake the productive, critical, and efficient use of libraries, media, and information technology.
 You also will learn many ways to contribute, in a collaborative manner, to student literacy and inquiry skills.

-The online library media curriculum includes 21 create hours of graduate-level coursework specific to school librarianship and three elective credit hours in literacy.
-In addition, students will complete six credit hours of practicum (at childhood and adolescent grade levels) with guidance from the program director.
+The online library media curriculum includes 24 credit hours of graduate-level coursework specific to school librarianship.
+In addition, students will complete six credit hours of practicum (at elementary and secondary levels) with guidance from the program director.

 You also will be required to complete 100 hours of supervised fieldwork, which is accounted for in the three semesters worth of full-time study within the program.